 The landscape of regulation is gaining clarity and the number of places to hold Bitcoin and other crypto assets continues to rise.
 Here at Cook Wealth, we want to help investors as they consider what platform may be best for their unique concerns.
 We also recommend that clients consult with their estate attorney to ensure that any crypto assets are securely held and directly planned for in the estate.
 When you make a detailed crypto transfer plan with your estate attorney, they can help ensure that the necessary steps have been taken so your crypto wealth doesn’t get lost and locked away forever.

-If you have questions about the crypto ecosystem and its place in your wealth journey, reach out to our expert advising team.
+If you have questions about the crypto ecosystem and its place in your wealth journey, I’d love to help.
+Grab a 15-minute spot on my calendar, or send us a message below.